Lothiraldan/lothiraldan.github.com/_drafts/thread-import-lock.md

 When googling `python import lock`, we quickly can find this section about [Importing in threaded code](https://docs.python.org/2/library/threading.html#importing-in-threaded-code) that says that it's a very bad idea and you can encounter deadlocks.

-Let's sum up what we found.
+Let's sum up what we found:

 ```python
 import imp